- Schedule of Classes - August 11, 2020 7:15PM EDT

 - Course Catalog - August 11, 2020 7:15PM EDT

 Course information provided by the Courses of Study 2020-2021.

 What are the historical factors that have led to food insecurity?
-In this course, we will consider examples from around the world to engage with that question.
-We will address both food production (i.e., the sustainability of agriculture and food processing) and distribution (i.e., politics, markets, access).
+In this course, we consider examples from around the world to engage with that question.
+We address both food production, including the sustainability of agriculture and food processing, as well as distribution, including political dynamics and markets.
 While encouraging interdisciplinarity, this course draws mostly on environmental archaeology and history and examines the role that the humanities and social sciences can play in shaping and promoting solutions to food insecurity.
-We begin with readings from diverse fields to explore critical concepts, then approach case studies in broadly chronological order, starting with early human history and moving into food and colonialism, the development of corporate agriculture, and international development and food-related social movements.
+We begin with readings from diverse fields to explore critical concepts, then address case studies in broad chronological order, starting with food and colonialism, and moving into the development of corporate agriculture, international development, and food-related social movements.

 Or send this URL: